 headaches, joint and muscle pain, bloating and weight gain.

-The primary symptoms that distinguish premenstrual dysphoric disorder from other mood disorders (i.e.,
+The primary symptoms that distinguish premenstrual dysphoric disorder from other mood disorders (i.e., major depression) or menstrual conditions is the

 onset and duration of PMDD symptoms -- with symptoms appearing during the week or so before and disappearing within a few days after the onset of menses -- and the level by which these symptoms disrupt daily living tasks.
 (This diminished